 Thomas P. Vartanian is a corporate counselor, regulatory advisor, litigator, author and deal maker who has represented a wide variety of financial services clients before federal financial agencies and the Financial Stability Oversight Council on matters ranging from mergers and acquisitions; non-control investments; FDIC receiverships and acquisitions; SIFI designations; enforcement actions; fair lending cases; administrative rulemaking challenges; GSE regulations and consolidations; and D&O liability.

-Mr. Vartanian has represented clients in many significant recent bank acquisitions and recapitalizations, including CIT’s proposed acquisition of One West Financial, Capital One’s acquisition of ING, the recapitalizations of the Bank of Ireland, Sterling Financial Corp., Hampton Roads Bankshares and Doral Financial, and the acquisition of Indy Mac from the FDIC by a group of investors.
+Mr. Vartanian has represented clients in many significant recent bank acquisitions and recapitalizations, including Wells Fargo’s acquisition of GECC’s banking assets, CIT’s proposed acquisition of One West Financial, Capital One’s acquisition of ING, the recapitalizations of the Bank of Ireland, Sterling Financial Corp., Hampton Roads Bankshares and Doral Financial, as well as the acquisition of Indy Mac from the FDIC by a group of investors.

 Mr. Vartanian served in the Reagan Administration as General Counsel of the Federal Home Loan Bank Board and the FSLIC, and prior to that, he served in the Office of the Comptroller of the Currency as Special Assistant to the Chief Counsel and Senior Trial Attorney.
 He has also served on the staffs of the Administrative Conference of the United States and the Depository Institutions Deregulation Committee (DIDC).

-As a former bank regulatory General Counsel, he authorized and oversaw more than 430 bank receiverships and conservatorships, and structured many of the first interstate and inter-industry bank mergers.
+As a former bank regulatory General Counsel, he authorized, oversaw and defended against challenge more than 430 bank receiverships and conservatorships, and structured many of the first interstate and inter-industry bank mergers.

-He also has represented parties in numerous enforcement and regulatory controversies, including the national mortgage servicing settlement, the defense of the COO of Freddie Mac, the representation of the senior bondholders of Washington Mutual Bank and fair lending cases brought against banks in Mississippi, New Mexico and Louisiana.
+He also has represented parties in numerous enforcement and regulatory controversies, including D&O liability cases brought by the FDIC, the national mortgage servicing settlement, the defense of the COO of Freddie Mac, the representation of the senior bondholders of Washington Mutual Bank and fair lending cases brought against banks in Mississippi, New Mexico and Louisiana.

-Mr. Vartanian has consistently been recognized over the years as one of the leading practitioners in his field by publications such as Chambers, The Legal 500 and The Best Lawyers in America.
-He has been praised by Chambers USA for his outstanding work as “one of the best financial services lawyers in America,” and someone who his clients say “brings unparalleled experience and judgment to difficult decision-making both as a deal-maker and regulatory guru.”
+Mr. Vartanian has consistently been recognized over the years as one of the leading practitioners in his field by publications such as Chambers, The Legal 500, IFLR 1000 and The Best Lawyers in America.
+He has been praised by Chambers USA for his outstanding work as “one of the best financial services lawyers in America,” and someone his clients say is “highly regarded by the federal regulators” and who “brings unparalleled experience and judgment to difficult decision-making both as a deal-maker and regulatory guru.”
 In 2015, Mr. Vartanian was named a BTI Client Services All-Star, recognized as one of 354 lawyers nationwide for excellence in client service.
 He was also named “Washingtonian of the Year” in 2008, based on the charitable work that he does in the D.C. metropolitan area.

 Mr. Vartanian has written numerous books and articles and is a frequent lecturer and media commentator on the financial services industry.
 His book publications include: